AtsushiSakai/PythonRobotics/docs/modules/1_introduction/1_definition_of_robotics/definition_of_robotics_main.rst

 #.
 Software & Algorithms – Allow the robot to function and make intelligent decisions (e.g., ROS, Machine learning models, Localization, Mapping, Path planning, Control).

 This project, `PythonRobotics`, focuses on the software and algorithms part of robotics.
-If you are interested in `Sensors` hardware, you can check :ref:`Internal Sensors for Robotics`_ or :ref:`External Sensors for Robotics`_.
+If you are interested in `Sensors` hardware, you can check :ref:`Internal Sensors for Robots` or :ref:`External Sensors for Robots`.